Tao-11-chen/ForeHOI/README.md

 - [] Release the training code.

 ## Dataset
 Dataset samples are already available on [huggingface](https://huggingface.co/datasets/YuantaoChen/ForeHOI/).
-The full dataset will be uploaded soon.
+The full dataset will be released following the paper acceptance.